 Folks in north Fulton County have been breaking out their sweaters over the past few days, bracing for cold weather.

-It may only be October, but summer is over.
 The next season of Game of Thrones may not air until 2019, but now is an appropriate time to say: Winter is coming.

 Still, it’s nowhere near as cold in north Fulton County as it was in 1985, when on one day, temperatures fell to -10 degrees in Alpharetta.